Linking industry giants

 Every year in the UK we get through 13 billion plastic bottles, 9 billion drinks cans and a staggering 2.5 billion coffee cups.
 When you factor in that over half of people dispose of their waste on-the-go, it all adds up to one big problem.
 A significant proportion of cities don't have on-the-go recycling facilities and even those that do often suffer from high contamination rates that make actually recycling the collected material problematic.

 #LeedsByExample made a big splash in the city of Leeds, proving that with improved communications and better infrastructure it was possible to double the number of people recycling whilst reducing contamination.
 Now the successful initiatives are being applied to other cities in the UK, first with Swansea but closely followed by Edinburgh later in 2019.

 Other new bins have landed across the city in offices, shopping centres, universities, hospitals and transport hubs.

 One of the most popular initiatives from the #LeedsByExample campaign was the bubble blowing, burping bin monster - and it has now arrived Swansea!

 Proving to be a hit with the locals right from launch day, it is a fantastic way to get people to stop, think about their waste and promote the campaign through word-of-mouth.

-Swansea #InTheLoop has brought the first on-street coffee cup recycling bins to Wales, with new infrastructure located both inside and out across the city in eye-catching orange make recycling points hard to miss.
+Swansea #InTheLoop has brought the first on-street coffee cup recycling bins to Wales, with new infrastructure located both inside and out across the city in eye-catching orange, making recycling points hard to miss.

 The new bins compliment an initiative where consumers can take their used coffee cups back to any participating cafe or food outlet, no matter where they originally bought their drink from.

 A giant wave made of recycled plastics, cans and cups has been created by South Wales eco-artist Wren Miller, to raise awareness of the importance of recycling.

 Touring various locations in the city, the sculpture features the amount of waste thrown away in the UK every 20 seconds - just imagine over 4,300 of these waves hitting our cities and towns every single day.